xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 Repeat the popped/given scale shifted linearly each time.

 ### replace(*interval*, *replacement*, *scale = ££*)
-Obtain a copy of the popped/given scale with occurences of `interval` replaced by `replacement`.
+Obtain a copy of the popped/given scale with occurrences of `interval` replaced by `replacement`.

 ### replaceStep(*step*, *replacement*, *scale = ££*)
-Obtain a copy of the popped/given scale with relative occurences of `step` replaced by `replacement`.
+Obtain a copy of the popped/given scale with relative occurrences of `step` replaced by `replacement`.

 ### retrovert(*scale = ££*)
 Obtain an retroverted copy of the popped/given scale (negative harmony i.e. reflect and transpose).